jonahlipsky/dhamma-dhara-app/questions_and_answers.md

 ### Backend
 - Should there be a relationship between multiple and specific items i.e. water boilers and water boiler in men's residence A?
+- How do we represent the specific names that don't change that uniquely identify a room with the colloquial name?
+  - Does this need to exist hard coded onto the map or is there a way to make it more dynamic?

 ### Frontend
-- How do we represent parent locations in frontend state?

 ## Answered Questions
 ### Architecture